 Suboxone is an opiate, but it’s in a different category than other opiates like oxycodone or heroin.
-The opioid component of Suboxone is called buprenorphine.
-Buprenorphine is a partial agonist that affects the opioid receptors in the brain, but to a lesser extent than other common opioids.
+The opioid component of Suboxone (Buprenorphine) is a partial agonist that affects the opioid receptors in the brain, but to a lesser extent than other opioids.

 Do people consider Suboxone a narcotic?